-Work on one of the youngest fleets in the industry, with industry leading training.
+Work on one of the youngest fleets in the industry.

 We are hiring the best talent for our engineering teams.